ibm-cloud-docs/secrets-manager/engine-iam.md

 Complete the following steps to configure the IAM credentials engine using IAM service authorization.

-To manage IAM credenials from the same {{site.data.keyword.cloud_notm}} account as your {{site.data.keyword.secrets-manager_short}} instance:
+To manage IAM credentials from the same {{site.data.keyword.cloud_notm}} account as your {{site.data.keyword.secrets-manager_short}} instance:

 1. In the **Secrets engines** page, click the **IAM credentials** tab.
 2. Click **Authorize**.
 3. Click **Configure**.

-To manage IAM credenials from another {{site.data.keyword.cloud_notm}} account, manually create the IAM service authorizations.
+To manage IAM credentials from another {{site.data.keyword.cloud_notm}} account, manually create the IAM service authorizations.

 For the **IAM Identity Service service** authorization policy:
 1. In the account where you'd like to manage the IAM credentials, go to **Manage > Access (IAM)**.